sv3k/topscroll/README.md

 ★ Or right click for scroll to the bottom.
 ![Scroll up demo](demo-scrolldown.gif)

-There are already a number of Chrome extensions which can add the "scroll to the top" button in all possible places.
-With TopScroll you don't need to aim any buttons, moving a mouse cursor to the screen edge is much easier and faster.
+There are already a number of Chrome extensions which can add the "scroll up" buttons in all possible places cluttering the precious screen space.
+With TopScroll you won't need such buttons and will be able to do rapid scrolling since moving the mouse to the left and clicking is the easiest thing to do.

-If you use the browser not in fullscreen mode, you may want to increase clickable area width in extension options.
+If you use the browser not in fullscreen mode, you may want to increase clickable area width in the extension options.

-This extension does not affect the appearance of web pages.
+It does not affect the appearance of web pages.
-This extension may not work on some sites with nonstandard layout implementation.
+It may not work on some sites with tricky page layouts.
+If you found a popular website where the extension doesn't work — feel free to shoot a bug report here.

 ### How it works
 Adds 1-pixel-width invisible `div` to the left border of the page with appropriate JS event handlers.
 Viola!